- Entertainment and Media»

 Battalions of Fear front album cover

 There are certain heavy metal bands that get their career off to such a great start that their debut album ends up being their finest work.
+There is a good chance that even in 2017, Battalions of Fear could be their best work but their early releases are so good that you don’t know which one to say is their best.
 In 1988, German heavy metal band Blind Guardian released their debut album called Battalions of Fear.
 The album was produced by Kalle Trapp and was released on May 17, 1988.
 The album focuses mainly on speed and aggression.
 I think they really started off doing VERY well, beating bands such as Exodus and even Megadeth.
 Blind Guardian were one of the elite German bands from 1987-1992.
 In that five year period, they released four very good albums.
 The song Majesty has always been a fan favorite.
 It starts off with a short soft section before going into a fast Blind Guardian song with the harsh vocals of Hansi Kursch.

 Track Listing for Battalions of Fear